-SCHOOL RESOURCE OFFICER
+SCHOOL RESOURCE OFFICERS

 It is the intention of the Mansfield Police Department and the Mansfield School District to maintain collaborative efforts to provide a safe and healthy school environment for students, staff, faculty and visitors.
-To this end the Mansfield Police Department agrees to provide one school resource officer (SRO) for the district schools.
-The school resource officer shall remain the employee of the Mansfield Police Department and will remain responsive to the command of the Mansfield Police Department.
-The SRO's goals and objectives are as follows:
+To this end the Mansfield Police Department agrees to provide two school resource officers (SROs) for the district schools.
+The school resource officers shall remain the employee of the Mansfield Police Department and will remain responsive to the command of the Mansfield Police Department.
+The SROs' goals and objectives are as follows: